isiko1/hangout/README.md

 Checkout:
 On arriving at checkout either through clicking on the shopping bag or the shop and messaging process, the user arrives at the checkout page where the user's personal details are collected.
+There are no delivery costs for all products purchased which is a unique selling point (USP).
 Payment cannot be completed until all the mandatory fields are completed.
 The user is also reminded to log in if they have not already done so.

 **This project design is inspired and based on ideas from the Django module Mini Project of which 90% of the code has been taken from and some adaptions made to some of that code to accomodate the desired functionality.**